City on Chequamegon Bay

 "Every town has buildings like that," Manthei says.
 "It's a soft spot with everybody."

-On West Main Street, the South Shore Brewery and DeepWater Grille have found a new home in an 1895 brick grocery after their old one in the 1887 Soo Line Depot burned in 2000.
+On West Main Street, the South Shore Brewery and DeepWater Grille found a new home in an 1895 brick grocery after their old one in the 1887 Soo Line Depot burned.

 Unlike Bayfield, the resort town across Chequamegon Bay, Ashland always has been a trade town, ever since French fur traders Radisson and Chouart landed on its shores in 1659 and put up a shack that became the first European dwelling in Wisconsin.